sishii1214/sishii1214.github.io/books.md

 - Abelian Varieties by D. Mumford

-  > I organized the reading seminar at Keio.
-As an alternative book on this topic, there is a very nice (unpublished) manuscript of Edixhoven-Moonen-van der Geer.
+  > I organized the reading seminar at Keio during 2024-2025, from Chapter 1 to Chapter 3 (+ appendix).
+As an alternative book on this topic, we recommend Edixhoven-Moonen-van der Geer's manuscript (unpublished).

 - Lie Algebras and Lie Groups by J.P.
 Serre